-The design of the course strengthens students' ability to work independently as well as in groups.
-Students will gain an awareness of a concept before exploring it in lessons through a variety of activities.
-Students will assess and monitor their intervention), students develop growth through the course, thus allowing them to adjust their and attitudes to empower them study methods along the way to support their progress.
+The course design strengthens students' ability to work independently and in groups.
+Students will gain awareness of a concept before exploring it in lessons through various activities.
+Students will assess and monitor their growth through the course, thus allowing them to adjust their study methods along the way to support their progress.
 Students actively work to ensure they are aware of the historical basis for modern theories and situations as well as keep up to date on current changes and future aims by reading beyond the textbook regularly (e.g., news, books, lectures, videos, relevant websites).